Macmillan Grants

 If you have cancer, you may be entitled to a Macmillan grant that can make a difficult time that little bit easier.
 These one-off payments of £350 can help cover the extra costs that come with a cancer diagnosis such as travel costs to hospital, clothing or heating bills, so you can focus on your health.

-Macmillan grants are available to people with cancer in all local authority areas within the North East of England, provided they meet eligibility criteria.
+Macmillan grants are available to people with cancer in some local authority areas across the UK, provided they meet eligibility criteria and live within the postcode list below.

 Eligibility criteria